-Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for over 16 years.
+Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for almost 20 years.

 It provides self-catering accommodation but with a B&B feel.
 The fully renovated dwelling is on a delightful one acre (0.4 hectare) property at Windermere, on the banks of the Tamar River.